Galaxies

 M74 is a magnificent spiral galaxy about 32 million light years away in the constellation of Pisces.
-It has a quite low surface brightness which makes it quite a hard galaxy to observe.
+It has quite low surface brightness which makes it quite a hard galaxy to observe.
 It bears a passing resemblance to M101 I always think, but is much dimmer.

 M74_TEC140